luceracloud/tachyon-aggregator/redis/README.md

 ##### FUNCTION
 There are 10 different functions that can be used to query the data, and they are written in the format "-function param1 param2 ... param n".

+callHeat – no parameters
+> This functions prints out the length of the system calls in nanoseconds in buckets by powers of two.
+Can be used to see if most calls are taking a long time.
+A few like the ones from the scheduler will take a while.
+Prints out the calls for each second.

+getProcess – (name)
+> Prints out all the usage for a given process.
+>  Name: Process you want to get information on.

+cpuStat- no Parameters
+> This function prints out each second cpu percentage usage for each core.

+myprocess – (CPU 1, CPU 2 …)
+> This function prints out all of the processes and their usages on the given cores.
+>  CPU## The core which the process is on.
+>  Example Call: 2013-01-27 –02:03 -07:09 –myprocess 9 12

+printData – (Time 1, Time 2)
+> This function prints out the data for the given times.

+getMemStats – no parameters
+> Prints out the swap and total memory usage percent for each time period.

+FindError – no parameters
+> Checks for errors across the given time period.
+Prints out in alarm if there is any errors.

+##### STATISTICS
 There are six differerent "group" of statistics,
 * Pro : Process
 * CPU